jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 I estimate that I completed more Computer Science courses via Coursera than I did for my Computer Science BS and MS degrees in the early 1980s.

 Coursera is where I first learned several data structures that had not been presented in my college courses, such as [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm), [k-d Trees](https://en.wikipedia.org/wiki/K-d_tree), and [Red-Black Trees](https://algs4.cs.princeton.edu/33balanced/), which are binary search trees that emulate balanced [2-3 Trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree).
-I learned additional algorithm techniques, such as: [Greedy Algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) and [Dynamic Progromming](https://en.wikipedia.org/wiki/Dynamic_programming).
+I learned additional algorithm techniques, such as: [Greedy Algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) and [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming).
 I learned technology that arose after I had graduated, such as: Python, Computer Networks, Android and Cloud Computing.
-I complete a few courses outside of the traditional software arena, such as: Game Theory, Roman Architecture and the Music of the Beatles.
+I completed a few courses outside of the traditional software arena, such as: Game Theory, Roman Architecture and the Music of the Beatles.

 But the MOOCs weren't fulfilling their original promise in educating those out of reach of traditional academia.
 While thousands signed up for these courses, most never completed them.